![CDATA[ [if IE 9] ]]>

 The location has no previous experience with the activity.

 The activity is not typical to the location's operations.

 The activity requires a license or other certification for operations.

 It is not possible to list every activity that may expose locations to greater-than-normal risk.
 Locations should seek the assistance of the appropriate archdiocesan department before engaging in activities that may involve greater-than-normal risk and locations should use common sense at all times.
 See the basic risk management strategies below.

 Seek Guidance Early in the Planning Process If a location is considering any activity or excursion that may involve greater-than-normal risk, the person in charge should seek guidance from the appropriate archdiocesan department early in the planning process.
 Early contact will allow for a determination if the event is, in fact, risky, and if so, provide time to assess options.Avoid Taking on Outside RisksOccasionally, a location may be asked to collaborate on or cosponsor an activity with another organization.If a location is collaborating with an outside entity for such an activity or program, it is important that the location clearly communicates to the participants, as well as parents/guardians of minors participating, that the activity is not sponsored by the location or the archdiocese and that the location assumes no responsibility for the activity.
 For example, a location may host a vision or high blood pressure clinic operated by licensed and insured persons/entities, but the location must inform the participants that the outside persons/entities, and not the location, are responsible for any consequences of participation in the clinic.
 (See

-safe environment programs.Always Use Qualified, Insured Contractors and VendorsThe use of experienced outside entities and vendors to provide services or sponsor activities can reduce the risk of an activity to the location by transferring some of the liability and
+safe environment programs and, during overnight trips, ensure proper adult oversight when participants are scheduled to be asleep.Always Use Qualified, Insured Contractors and VendorsThe use of experienced outside entities and vendors to provide services or sponsor activities can reduce the risk of an activity to the location by transferring some of the liability and

 insurance responsibility to the contractor.